maphew/zadam-trilium-wiki/Troubleshooting.md

 TRILIUM_SAFE_MODE=true ./trilium
 ```

+Depending on the Trilium distribution, there are also ready made scripts for this: `trilium-safe-mode.bat` and `trilium-safe-mode.sh`.

+Once Trilium starts up, find the note which caused the crash and fix it/delete it.

 ## Restoring backup

 Trilium makes regular automatic backup, so When things go really bad we might need the last option - [[restore backup|Backup#restoring-backup]].